hpsfoundation/tac/working-groups/continuous-integration/README.md

   HPSF software ecosystem, ensuring that key packages are built and tested at these facilities.

+## Support / Maintenance

+Currently:
+* Kitware maintain the Kubernetes and AWS infrastructure that runs Spack's CI system.
+* Kitware has also written commands like `spack ci` that enable us to generate build pipelines for Spack.
+* UO maintains the Frank cluster and the runners on it.
+* AWS provides credits and helps with infrastructure questions for Spack's CI cycles.

+We want to decide, as a working group, who will run and maintain the HPSF CI service.
+It is likely that this will become its own long-term project, so some volunteer effort is expected, but we also need funding for things like:
+  * SREs to maintain the CI service
+  * Admins/staff at UO and other sites to maintain cluster and runners
+  * HPC facility staff who want to provide runners and cycles to the service
+  * Engagements with projects to help them get set up with CI.

+We will need to work out how best to support this new scope, whether it falls under existing projects, etc. Linux Foundation has an internal Release Management team that we can potentially leverage in the long term, e.g. for project engagements.

 ## Customers

 The CI service will initially be for HPSF projects, but could expand after initial